configure for a long time is a customer stuck on a form, and a draft in payment is one who reached checkout but has not paid yet.

 Where payment fits

 The payment state is a branch, not a fixed step.
 When an offer carries paid commercial terms, the draft cannot reach the install state until a checkout session is completed and confirmed.
 Akua opens a Stripe-hosted checkout, and the customer returns to the wizard once payment succeeds.
 If a checkout fails or is abandoned, the draft stays in the payment state and the customer can start a new checkout session.
 When an offer is free or settles outside checkout (a private sale, or a non-billable test offer from an offer channel), the draft skips payment entirely and moves straight to install.
-The full payment lifecycle, platform fees, and Stripe Connect setup live in Marketplace payments.Adding a worker when needed
+Paid checkout is enabled for workspaces as the commerce path rolls out.Adding a worker when needed

 If the customer routes the install to a freshly created managed cluster that has no compute yet, the draft pauses so they can attach one.
 Akua issues a short-lived bootstrap command and cloud-init that join a worker node to that cluster.
 Once the node is ready, the draft continues to the configure state.
 Installs that target an existing cluster with available capacity never see this step.What happens after the draft